The Ultimate Japan Travel Guide

 The Nitty Gritty

 So, what else do you need to know to travel to Japan?
 There are a lot of considerations to make before you decide to travel internationally.
 Whether it’s your first time or 100th time outside of your respective country, it is important to know what to expect as you prepare to travel to your chosen destination.
-Although the Netherlands is considered an easy country to plan for and visit, it’s always important to consider the following.
+Although Japan is considered an easy country to plan for and visit, it’s always important to consider the following.
 Keep in mind, this list is not all inclusive, but things I thought about when planning my trip.

 Language